Balm Bench

 Black cumin seed oil is a character oil, not a neutral filler.
 It spreads easily, adds quick slip, and leaves a lighter, less glossy finish than heavier oils.
 In beard blends, that can help keep the feel from going too slick or floppy.

-In balms and salves, it does not build structure on its own, but it can sharpen the profile of a soft blend and add a darker, spicier scent footprint.
+In balms and salves, it does not build structure on its own, but it can make a soft blend smell darker and spicier and add a darker, spicier scent footprint.
 Most makers keep it as a supporting oil, then lean on butters or waxes for body and hold.

 For the Science Hippies